aemsites/hubblehomes-com/runbook.md

 ```
 Index definitions are auto updated.

-page-index.xlsx and news-index.xlsx files should not be modified or removed by the author/end user.
+query-index.xlsx, page-index.xlsx and news-index.xlsx files should not be modified or removed by the author/end user.

 ```

 In context of Hubble Homes, [Hubble Homes Master Spreadsheet](https://main--hubblehomes-com--aemsites.hlx.live/data/hubblehomes.json) is used to build